Samudrala Venugopal Chary

+Venugopal Chary Joined In Congress on 16 April 2024 in the presence of Chief Minister Revanth Reddy.

 Early life and education

 Samudrala Venugopal Chary was born in Nirmal, Adilabad district in the state of Andhra Pradesh.
 He attended the Osmania University & Government Homoeo Medical College in the city of Hyderabad.
 He attained M.A (sociology) and D.H.M.S degrees.
 Chary is a Medical Practitioner by profession.

 Political career

-Samudrala Venugopal Chary has been in active politics since early 1980s.
+Samudrala Venugopal Chary has been in active politics since the early 1980s.
 Prior to becoming a M.P he was also MLA (three straight terms) from Nirmal.

-Chary was member of several committees and was also Minister.
+Chary was a member of several committees and was also a Minister.